MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-default-settings.md

-## Resource scheduling settings
+## Resource scheduling and Schedule Board settings

-For settings related to resource scheduling, see the article on [Scheduling paramters in resource scheduling (Settings)](scheduling-parameters-settings.md).
+For scheduling-related settings, see the articles on [Scheduling paramters in resource scheduling (Settings)](scheduling-parameters-settings.md) and [configure the schedule board](../field-service/configure-schedule-board.md).    |

 ### See also
  [Overview](../field-service/overview.md)